 Club contact: Joanna Bailey at (251) 580-1648.

 Meetings are held the third Monday of each month at 1:30 p.m. in the program room.
-We will read The Heretic's Daughter by Kathleen Kent for the month of February.
-We will meet to discuss the book on Monday, February 23rd.
-We will meet a week later due to the Presidents' Day Holiday.
+We will read The Storied Life of A.J.
+Fikry by Gabrielle Zevin for the month of March.
+We will meet to discuss the book on Monday, March 16th.

 Stop by the library and check out a copy of the current book.
 (Age 18 or older please.)